 Remember that if you are unsure about your first choice, you don't have to accept it straight away, you have five days to think about it before making the decision.

 You can find a list of key CAO dates here.

 Round one offers

-Round one offers will be made available online from 6am on 20th August, and will also be sent out via post, email and text message.
+Round One available online, and will also be sent out via post, email and text message.